pointbazaar/espl1000/README.md

 This repo contains a simple, work-in-progress statically typed programming language that aims to be able to be compiled to several high-level languages.

-The editor of choice for Dragon currently is [micro](https://micro-editor.github.io/), because there is a basic syntax highlighting for it.
+The editor of choice for smalldragon currently is [micro](https://micro-editor.github.io/), because there is a basic syntax highlighting for it.

 ## Examples